Updated-NoCheatPlus/Docs/Settings/Checks/[Net]-Packetfrequency.md

 | seconds             | Seconds that the check will use in its internals to determine how long it should last.|

 **Note**
-* It shouldn't be possible to crash/harm servers by flodding them with packets since 1.9, but if you notice further packet-based exploits in newer versions, then force-enabling this check might be useful.
+* As of MC 1.9, it shouldn't be possible to crash/harm servers by flodding them with packets, but if you notice further packet-based exploits in newer versions, then force-enabling this check might be useful.

 **Related**
 * [Active](https://github.com/Updated-NoCheatPlus/Docs/blob/master/Settings/General.md#active)